ndresx/redux-ops/README.md

 ## Motivation

-Maintaining asynchronous and operational states is an integral component of almost every modern app, but still an often discussed topic when it comes to structuring your Redux store's state accordingly.
+Maintaining asynchronous and operational states is an integral component of almost every modern app, but still an often discussed topic when it comes to structuring your Redux store state accordingly.

 `redux-ops` is trying to take this concern away by providing an `ops`-reducer, actions and selectors in order to

-- maintain aforementioned states in a consistent way (e.g. requests)
+- maintain aforementioned states in a consistent way (e.g. requests),
+- communicate directly whether something was successful or not,
 - prevent cluttering state slices with individual state keys
-- and having a centralized place to store them.
+- and to have a centralized place to store them.

 ## Example

-The most common use case is probably async request state handling. `redux-ops` consists of a collection of "operations" that get stored in its reducer, which why ids are needed to persist and read them again.
+The most common use case is probably async request state handling.

 ```js
 import { createStore, combineReducers } from 'redux';